redhat-developer/kam/docs/test/test-guide.md

 #### Prepare the cluster:

 Download the oc binary from [4.7.0-0.ci](https://openshift-release.apps.ci.l2s4.p1.openshiftapps.com/#4.7.0-0.ci) and put it in the `$PATH`.
-Also put `gh` [cli](https://github.com/cli/cli) in the `$PATH`.
+Also put `gh` [cli](https://github.com/cli/cli) and `glab` [cli](https://github.com/profclems/glab) in the `$PATH`.
 Use the cloned kam directory to launch tests on `4.7` clusters. `4.7` cluster needs to be configured before launching the tests against it.
 The files `kubeadmin-password` and `kubeconfig` which contain cluster login details should be present in the `auth` directory and it should reside in the same directory as `Makefile`.
 If it is not present in the auth directory, please create it.
 Then run `make prepare-test-cluster` to configure the `4.7` cluster. `make prepare-test-cluster` comprises installation of sealed secrets and OpenShift GitOps operator and create sealed secrets instance.

 #### Build kam binary: